uo-ec607/lectures/08-regression/08-regression.md

 lm(df$y ~ df$x1 + df$x2 + df$x3 + ...)
 ```

-Let's run a simple bivariate regression of starwars characters' mass on height.
+Let's run a simple bivariate regression of mass on height using our dataset of starwars characters.

 ```r